Corona as catalyst: Social competition

 Corona as catalyst: Ideological competition

-Five centuries of western domination are currently being replaced by a new world order.
-All the political, economic, military, cultural and ideological cards are already being reshuffled.
-If the Corona virus rages deep enough, it will ‘only’ catalyze this transition.
-In this essay, I try to briefly describe three of these major intersections in our time.
+Five centuries of Western dominance are now giving way to a new world order.
+Political, economic, military, cultural, and ideological structures are already being reshuffled.
+If the coronavirus spreads far enough, it will merely accelerate this transition.
+In this essay, I aim to briefly outline three of the major intersections shaping our time.
 Part 1: Ideological competition / Part 2.
 ‘Glocal’ / Part 3.
 Social

-Loss of economic power leads to a loss of ideological power.
-Gradually, it is dawning on us what the impact of this will be for the new world order.
-The “Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era” has become an alternative ideology next to Western political thought.
-Every country is now forced to take position.
-Neutrality is not an option.
-Every country will be somewhere on the spectrum between western individualism and eastern collectivism, American liberalism and Chinese socialism.
+Loss of economic power leads inevitably to a loss of ideological influence.
+Gradually, we are realizing the implications for the emerging world order.
+The “Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era” has become an alternative ideology alongside Western political thought.
+Every country is now forced to take a position.
+Neutrality is no longer an option.
+Each nation will occupy a place on a spectrum between Western individualism and Eastern collectivism, between American liberalism and Chinese socialism.

-Now look at the pandemic the world is facing, in the midst of this ideological competition.
-What is drawing more attention as we fight the virus: our individual or collective interest?
-And who appears to be more effective in fighting the virus: the individualistic West or the collectivist East?
-Looking more specifically at the authoritarian regimes, it is not difficult to see how this crisis is only increasing their confidence.
-Corona has created the perfect reason for submitting 1.4 billion Chinese citizens only more to an omnipresent surveillance system.
+Now consider the pandemic amid this ideological competition.
+What captures our attention as we fight the virus: individual or collective interest?
+And which approach proves more effective: the individualistic West or the collectivist East?
+For authoritarian regimes, the crisis only reinforces confidence.
+The coronavirus has provided a perfect justification for submitting China’s 1.4 billion citizens even more fully to an omnipresent surveillance system.

 Part 2.
 ‘Glocal’ / Part 3.
 Social / BACK TO BLOGS